Irina Armstrong: Career

 Armstrong started out playing ten-pin bowling until she was pregnant and decided to pick up darts.
-From then, she has quickly risen to be one of the top women players in the world.
 She picked up wins in the singles and pairs events in the Belgium Open and Finland Open, and followed it up with a win in the German Open pairs with Carina Ekberg of Sweden.
 Armstrong's greatest achievement to date came at the 2007 WDF World Cup in Rosmalen, Netherlands, where she won the women' pairs title with Anastasia Dobromyslova.

 Armstrong's performances in 2008 included wins in the French Open, Dortmund Open, German Gold Cup, Open Holland, and the Primus Masters.
 She was also the runner-up of the England Open, Swiss Open, and the Danish Open, and moved to as high as third in the world rankings.

-Despite her successes during 2008, Armstrong was surprisingly overlooked for a place in the Zuiderduin Masters, a BDO major held in the Netherlands.
-Having missed out initially on an automatic place for the tournament by just one place, a spot was made available after Anastasia Dobromyslova was forced to withdraw from the competition, but it was given to Lisa Ashton instead, who would go on to win the tournament.
+Armstrong was overlooked for a place in the Zuiderduin Masters, a BDO major held in the Netherlands.
+Having missed out initially on an automatic place for the tournament by just one place, a spot was made available after Anastasia Dobromyslova withdrew from the competition, but it was given to Lisa Ashton.
 Still hoping for a wild card, the card was handed to German player Monique Lessmeister, who at the time was ranked 66 places below Armstrong in the world rankings.

-Armstrong continued her good form into 2009 and secured qualification for the Lakeside World Championship by winning the England Open.
+Armstrong secured qualification for the Lakeside World Championship by winning the England Open.
 She also made up for last year's disappointment by ensuring qualification for the Zuiderduin.